His and Hers (Australian TV series)

 His and Hers is an Australian television series which aired 1971 to 1972 on the 0-10 Network (now Network Ten).
 It was a daytime panel discussion show featuring a panel of four women and one man.
 Originally hosted by Ray Taylor, it was later hosted by John Laws.
-The show was compared with another panel discussion show titled Beauty and the Beast.
+The show was compared with another panel discussion show titled Beauty and the Beast which Laws also worked on.